Scottish Champion Ronnie McKenzie performing a flying sit spin

 Patricia Pauley going in for the haircutter in the late fifties

 Maribel Vinson Owen described a "hold the foot airplane" in 1940 "in which the skating hand reaches around and grasps the heel of the free skate over an exaggeratedly arched back, either at the very entrance into the spin or after a bit of speed has been lost and the pull-away of the free leg has consequently died down somewhat."
 Especially considering that in the forties, fifties and sixties touring ice shows, hotel shows and British ice pantomimes featured dozens upon dozens of inventive spinners. pinpointing that one skater who performed both the 'half' and 'full' Biellmann spin first is a futile task.
+It's worth noting that Otto Hügin, who coached Denise Biellmann, called it the 'Karin-Spin' in his 1973 book "The Technique Of Skating".

 Before Denise Biellmann drew acclaim for the spin that became her namesake, Dorothy Hamill was delighting audiences with her 'Hamill camel', which she debuted in competition as a junior at the 1970 U.S. Championships in Tulsa, Oklahoma.
 In her book "A Skating Life: My Story", she recalled, "Gus Lussi had tried to teach me an interesting transition between my back camel spin and my back sit spin...
 I did my best to translate what Mr. Lussi had said but it was difficult, since he was unable to demonstrate it himself.
 So I came up with my version of what I thought he meant.
 Vera Wang and her partner Jimmy Stewart were training in Toronto that summer also.
 Jimmy would playfully tease me about my steadfast devotion to this new spin.
 He'd say, 'Hey, Hamill, how's your camel?'
 And the name stuck around.
 Everyone started referring to it as the Hamill Camel.
 It remains my trademark to this day."